-Long-term environmental monitoring sites have been established at Tristan (1 intertidal and 1 subtidal), Nightingale (1 subtidal) and Inaccessible (1 subtidal), in addition to Gough (2 subtidal).
-Selection of subtidal sites was based on accessibility (particularly important, given the frequent limitations imposed by adverse weather conditions at Tristan) and the presence of representative habitat types within safe diving limits (boulder/kelp areas, sponge-dominated vertical walls, and shallow algal turf habitats).
-Fisheries staff have received training in survey techniques for obtaining quantitative ecological data from the primary habitat types (e.g. line transects and photoquadrats), including direct participation in the first round of surveys conducted at all designated sites.
-This includes the continued collection of long-term subsurface temperature data using iButton temperature loggers deployed at six sites.
+Long-term environmental monitoring sites that were established at Tristan during an earlier phase of the project, (1 intertidal and 1 subtidal), Nightingale (1 subtidal) and Inaccessible (1 subtidal), in addition to Gough (2 subtidal) were monitored again this year by the marine biologist and the Tristan fisheries dept. The selection of subtidal sites was based on accessibility (particularly important, given the frequent limitations imposed by adverse weather conditions at Tristan) and the presence of representative habitat types within safe diving limits (boulder/kelp areas, sponge-dominated vertical walls, and shallow algal turf habitats).
+Fisheries staff have received further training in survey techniques for obtaining quantitative ecological data from the primary habitat types (e.g. line transects and photoquadrats), including direct participation in the first round of surveys conducted at all designated sites.
+This includes the continued collection of long-term subsurface temperature data using iButton temperature loggers deployed at six sites as in previous phases (see AR2).